 Mix all the ingredients in a bowl and whisk well.

 Keep the Raita for at least 1 hour before serving for the mustard flavor to seep through.
-Garnish with 1 tsp mustard oil and red chilli powder & serve.
+Garnish with 1 teaspoon mustard oil and red chilli powder & serve.

 Pahadi Kheere Ka Raita Recipe